ivf-infertility.com home

 • Children born as a result of donated eggs, donor sperm or embryos, have the right at age 18 or earlier if contemplating marriage to obtain information about the donor.
 The new regulations surrounding information on donors will not be retrospective so any donors registered before April 1st 2005 will remain anonymous unless he or she chooses to re-register as an identifiable donor.

-• The human fertilization and embryology authority (HFEA) is required to keep on its register information about individuals who donate and the recipients.
+• The human fertilization and embryology authority (HFEA) in the United Kingdom is required to keep on its register information about individuals who donate and the recipients.

 What information can be provided if the donor last registered before 1st April 2005?